Behemyth/Household/README.md

     - The public and private key will be used for the manager configuration
     - The public key will be used for the worker configuration

-Follow the steps listed in [the boot configuration files](/config/boot/README.md).
+Follow the steps listed in [the boot configuration files](/config/boot/README.md) for either the manager or workers.

 ## Development Setup